Before you arrive

 St Antony’s College Scholarships

-St Antony's College and the College's Research Centres offer a range of scholarships for new graduates every year.
-Each scholarship has specific eligibility criteria and it's own application process so please makes sure to read through our scholarship pages carefully to find out how to apply.
-Successful applicants will be notified by the end of June 2023.
+St Antony’s College and the College’s regional study centres offer a range of scholarships for new graduates every year.
+Each scholarship has specific eligibility criteria and its own application process so please make sure to read through our scholarship pages carefully to find out how to apply.
+Successful applicants will be notified by June 2024.

 Oxford Scholarships